mah-luke/lily58/README.md

 ![Layer 3](./layers/3.png)

 ## Build
-Setup qmk, then compile and flash using
+Setup qmk, then compile and flash using:
 ```bash
 make flash
 ```